sinerasis/bones/readme.md

 # Submit Bugs & or Fixes:

-This theme is forked from Bones, any fixes that are not specific to sinBones should be submitted to the original repository: https://github.com/eddiemachado/bones/issues
+This theme is forked from Bones, any fixes that are not specific to this fork should be submitted to the original repository: https://github.com/eddiemachado/bones/issues